-- Validation of encounter data reported by the MCO for completeness and accuracy to industry standards to ensure timely receipt of provider claims, to assess provider claims submissions within 365 days of service, and to monitor timeliness in paying claims - Validation of quality-of-care surveys - Calculation of ND performance measures in addition to those reported by the MCO and validated by the EQRO - Conduct PIPs in addition to those conducted by the MCO and validated by an EQRO - Conduct studies on quality that focus on a particular aspect of clinical or nonclinical services at a point in time - · Assist with Quality Rating of Medicaid - Evaluate the effectiveness of the state's Quality Strategy and the MCO program achievement of goals and objectives identified in the strategy and provide an approach with updates to the Quality Strategy through creation of short-andlong-term goals - Provide technical assistance to the state with activities to create alignment related to managed care and the Medicaid fee-for-service programs.
+- Calculation of additional performance measures in addition to those reported by the MCO and validated by the EQRO. - Conduct additional PIPs in addition to those conducted by the MCO and validated by an EQRO - Conduct studies on quality that focus on a particular aspect of clinical or nonclinical services at a point in time.
+These focus studies incorporate disparity analyses by stratifying data by such factors as age, sex, and disability or foster care status, as well as by race/ethnicity, and quantifying risk/protective factors for the study outcome(s). - Assist with Quality Rating of Medicaid.
+Evaluate the effectiveness of the state's Quality Strategy and the MCO program achievement of goals and objectives identified in the strategy and provide an approach with updates to the Quality Strategy through creation of short-and-long-term goals. - Provide technical assistance to the state with activities to create alignment related to managed care and the Medicaid fee-for-service programs.